spapas/spapas.github.io/content/django-unpoly.md

 The important thing here is the `up-accept-location`.
 When Django creates a new object it redirects to the detail view of that object.
 In our case this detail view is `'/core/companies/detail/$id/'`; the `$id` is an unpoly thingie that will be replaced by the id of the new object and will be [the result value of the overlay](https://unpoly.com/closing-overlays#overlay-result-values).
 This value (the id) can then be used on the `up-on-accepted` callback if we want.

-Now, let's suppose that we want to close the layer when the user clicks on a *cancel* button that returns to the list of companies.
+Now, let's suppose that we want to close the overlay when the user clicks on a *cancel* button that returns to the list of companies.
 We can do that by adding the `up-dismiss-location` attribute to that `<a>`

 ```html
 up-dismiss-location='{% url "company-list" %}'